Best AI apps for Mac in 2026, by what you actually need

 New tools, seasonal apps, admin panels you use twice a year.

-1. 01GuideLayer reads the screen and walks you through the click path.
+- 01GuideLayer reads the screen and walks you through the click path, verifying each step.

-2. 02Save the session as a tutorial for next time.
+- 02Save the session as a tutorial for next time, it adds to your Ability Map.

 You want menu-bar access without cloud lock-in

 Privacy matters.
-You already have Claude Code or Codex on the machine.
+You already have Codex or a Claude API key on the machine.

 The best AI app for your Mac depends on the job.
 For chat and codegen, you have good options.
-For software you can see but can't navigate, that's the gap GuideLayer fills.
+For software you can see but can't navigate, and want proof the click actually worked, start with our AI assistant for Mac pillar or the full compare hub.

 Related guides